Five Tips to Help You Dress for Success

 Here are some presentation do’s and don’ts that will help you make a good first impression.

-- Too dressy?
-The good news is, you don’t have to come in a flashy suit to make a good impression ..
-However, the more consideration you put into your outfit, the farther it goes in giving us an indication how committed you are to securing a new job or career.
+- Too Dressy?
+The good news is, you don’t have to come in a flashy suit.
+However, do put some consideration into your outfit that will reflect how committed you are to securing a new job or career.

-- Neatness counts– More important than what you are wearing is how you are presenting yourself.
-We’d prefer a polo and khaki’s that are pressed and clean in lieu of an ill-fitting suit that is covered in lint or dog hair and is wrinkly.
-Be sure to check for hair, lint, odors and tears in the clothing.
-Wear something that fits and is clean.
+- Neatness Counts – More important than what you are wearing is how you are presenting yourself.
+We’d prefer a polo and khaki’s that are pressed and clean in lieu of a wrinkly, ill-fitting suit covered in lint or dog hair.
+Be sure to check for hair, lint, odors and tears, and wear something that fits and is clean.

-- Club clothing is not work clothing – We know that when you go out on a Friday night you are dressing to impress.
-However, what looks good then is not necessarily appropriate for an interview.
-Keep things simple, cover yourself appropriately, and don’t wear any shirts that have offensive, blingy or controversial items on them.
+- Club Clothing is not Work Clothing – We know that when you go out on a Friday night you are dressing to impress.
+The same may not impress at an interview.
+Instead, keep things simple, cover yourself appropriately, and don’t wear any shirts that have offensive, blingy or controversial items on them.

-Groomed hair, appropriate, clean/ well- fitting clothes and good hygiene will go a long way in helping you succeed in an interview.
-Your personal appearance makes a statement and may be weighed heavier than your skill set or how you answer the interview questions.
+Groomed hair, appropriate, clean and well- fitting clothes and good hygiene will go a long way in helping you succeed in an interview.
+Your personal appearance makes a statement and may be weighed more heavily than your skill set or how you answer the interview questions.
 If your personal presentation is distracting, it is all the interviewer will remember about you.